-When grading a music video in my position as senior colorist at Smoke and Mirrors we often have agreed to do it for a lower rate than commercial grading (or sometimes for free as a favour to a friendly director or production company).
+When grading a music video in my position as a senior colorist at Smoke and Mirrors we often have agreed to do it for a lower rate than commercial grading (or sometimes for free as a favor to a friendly director or production company).

 With this in mind, every hour that we’re grading a music video at a huge discount (or for free) – we’re obviously not grading at our full commercial rate.

 This means my number one goal for every music video is to finish it on time and finish the grade as quickly as possible.

 For the average music video, I normally have 4 to 6 hours depending on how busy the grading department is that day.
 This might sound like a lot of time, but I normally have the same amount of time to grade a single 30 sec. commercial!

 Most music videos have between 150 to 350 cuts depending on the genre and tempo of the song.
 Music video directors have the same attention to detail and passion for the image as commercial directors so it’s up to me to keep the session moving forward and flowing.

 When you are a new colorist pressing forward and managing a session like this can be very hard.

 Let’s put it this way – Your client has been pouring his life and soul into the video and you have to be the one to tell him that sorry we don’t have time to rotoscope every single sky or track every single eyeball in every shot.

 It’s very easy to get bogged down and the pace of the grade can slow to a crawl if you’re not careful.

 So in this Insight, I’d like to share with you some strategies for grading music videos efficiently – and yes, I know most of these strategies break the rules you always hear about for approaching a grade!